-5.0 Energy Strategy and Approach
+4.0 Energy Strategy and Approach

-- 5.1 The London Plan document titled "Energy Assessment Guidance", updated in June 2022 updated to take into account of the update to building regulations 2021.
-This provides the parameters by which Energy Statements should be formulated and the approach to be adopted. - 5.2 The four stages of the hierarchy are referred to as Be Lean (Use Less Energy), Be Clean (Supply Energy Efficiently), Be Green (Use Renewable Energy) and Be Seen (Monitor, verify and report on energy performance). - 5.3 The Be Lean stage of the hierarchy requires that developments must initially reduce the energy demand of the building through architectural and building fabric measures (passive design) and energy efficient services (active design). - 5.4 The second part of the Hierarchy (Be Clean), is interested in the how their energy systems will exploit local energy resources and supply energy efficiently and cleanly to reduce CO2. - 5.5 The third stage is the addition, where feasible to introduce renewable technology, which may include Heat pumps (Air and Ground), PV panel, Solar Hot Water panels and Wind Power. - 5.6 The Be Seen stage of the assessment will ensure that the whole life cycle of the building will maintain low Carbon Emissions. - 5.7 The first stage of this process is to establish the baseline emissions on which the reductions will be based. - 5.8 This is done using SAP (Standard Assessment Procedure) for residential buildings.
+- 4.1 The London Plan document titled "Energy Assessment Guidance", updated in June 2022 updated to take into account of the update to building regulations 2021.
+This provides the parameters by which Energy Statements should be formulated and the approach to be adopted. - 4.2 The four stages of the hierarchy are referred to as Be Lean (Use Less Energy), Be Clean (Supply Energy Efficiently), Be Green (Use Renewable Energy) and Be Seen (Monitor, verify and report on energy performance). - 4.3 The Be Lean stage of the hierarchy requires that developments must initially reduce the energy demand of the building through architectural and building fabric measures (passive design) and energy efficient services (active design). - 4.4 The second part of the Hierarchy (Be Clean), is interested in the how their energy systems will exploit local energy resources and supply energy efficiently and cleanly to reduce CO2. - 4.5 The third stage is the addition, where feasible to introduce renewable technology, which may include Heat pumps (Air and Ground), PV panel, Solar Hot Water panels and Wind Power. - 4.6 The first stage of this process is to establish the baseline emissions on which the reductions will be based. - 4.7 This is done using SAP (Standard Assessment Procedure) for residential buildings.

-6.0 Baseline Emissions
+5.0 Baseline Emissions

-- 6.1 The baseline emissions on which reduction figures are based are calculated using SAP for residential buildings. - 6.2 SAP calculates a notional building using the baseline Building Regulations parameters and represents the minimum allowable standard for the energy performance of the building to meet Part L. - 6.3 The parameters used are defined by the methodology and represent a target upon which improvements can be measured. - 6.4 The GLA emissions reporting tool provides the baseline emissions. - 6.5 The baseline emissions for each element are below.
+- 5.1 The baseline emissions on which reduction figures are based are calculated using SAP for residential buildings. - 5.2 SAP calculates a notional building using the baseline Building Regulations parameters and represents the minimum allowable standard for the energy performance of the building to meet Part L. - 5.3 The parameters used are defined by the methodology and represent a target upon which improvements can be measured - 5.4 The GLA emissions reporting tool provides the baseline emissions. - 5.5 The baseline emissions for each element are below.

 Domestic Baseline Emissions SAP 10 (Tonnes CO 2 /Year)

-Regulated 52 Tonnes CO 2
+Regulated 8.4 Tonnes CO 2

-Unregulated 37.6 Tonnes CO 2
+Unregulated 5.4 Tonnes CO 2

-Total 89.6 Tonnes CO 2
+Total 13.8 Tonnes CO 2

-Table 1 - Land at Status Park Baseline Emissions
+Table 1 - 25-49 Victoria Road Baseline Emissions

-6.0 Baseline Emissions
+5.0 Baseline Emissions